Craigspaz/graphics101-airbrush/README.md

 * Follow the instructions to install a working development environment: <https://github.com/yig/graphics101>

 * Build and run the code.
 The code should compile and run, but clicking and dragging in the window won't have any effect.
 There is an optional [fancy color picker](https://gitlab.com/mattbas/Qt-Color-Widgets).
-You can turn it on with `cmake -D FANCY_COLOR_PICKER=ON ..` or with `ccmake ..` and then setting the variable to `ON`.
+You can turn it on with `cmake -D FANCY_COLOR_PICKER=1 ..` or with `ccmake ..` and then setting the variable to `ON`.

 * Add your code to `airbrush.cpp`.